Pax Corpus

 Pax Corpus is a 1997 cyberpunk action and adventure video game developed and published by the French studio Cryo Interactive.
 It was released only in Europe for Windows PC and for the PlayStation console.
+It has often been likened to Tomb Raider.

 Plot

 The game takes place in a cyberpunk sci-fi universe where the population is entirely made up of women; the men have all been killed, and the few survivors are mindless slaves.
 The reproduction of the population is ensured by the cloning technology of a powerful corporation, Alcyon, led by Kiyiana Soro.
 The player embodies a mercenary, Kahlee, who works for her own account.
 Kahlee comes to gradually unveil a dangerous project called Pax Corpus.
 Pax Corpus was created by Dr. Ellys on behalf of Kiyiana Soro.
 It is a terrible weapon which emits a radiation capable of taking away all freedom of thought from anyone exposed to it for too long; the people who are exposed to it are integrated into a collective entity subject to Alcyon.
 Kahlee must foil this plot, while maintaining a love-hate relationship with Kiyiana Soro.